yohman/up206a/Weeks/Week10/W10-02-Interactive web mapping.md

 Go [here](https://leaflet-extras.github.io/leaflet-providers/preview/) for a list of freely available basemaps.

-If you want high quality maps, you can use Mapbox tiles.
+For high quality maps, you can use Mapbox tiles.
 You will need to create an account and obtain an [access token](https://account.mapbox.com/).

 In the map.html file, swap the basemap by replacing the code for `//osm basemap` with the following: